-- 1. Install the system fan. - 2.
-Install the battery (3-cell or 4-cell) based on the configuration. - 3.
-Install the base cover. - 4.
+- 1. Install the battery (3-cell or 4-cell) based on the configuration. - 2.
+Install the base cover. - 3.
 Follow the procedure in after working inside your computer.

 Coin-cell battery

 Removing the coin-cell battery - UMA

 - 1. Follow the procedure in before working inside your computer. - 2.
 Remove the base cover. - 3.
 Remove the battery (3-cell or 4-cell). - NOTE: Removing the coin-cell battery resets the BIOS setup program settings to default.
 It is recommended that you note the BIOS setup program settings before removing the coin-cell battery.